 So you dropped your phone in the street.
 Then it was run over.
 Twice.
 And then you were almost hit by a Subaru trying to rescue it from the middle of the crosswalk.

-If this sad story sounds familiar — or at least plausible — chances are the first thought racing through your head, as an onslaught cars raced over your phone, was of all the contacts, photos, text messages, and notes stored on your device.
+If this sad story sounds familiar — or at least plausible — chances are that the first thought racing through your head, as an onslaught of cars raced over your phone, was of all the contacts, photos, text messages, and notes stored on your device.
 What’s an Android aficionado to do in a case like this?
-Like your mother once said, “Plan ahead.”
+Like your mother once said: “Plan ahead.”

 Planning ahead is the easiest way to make sure your data isn’t lost to the ether, even if your phone is destroyed.
 Luckily, Google automatically syncs your contacts, calendar appointments, docs, and even app purchases — as long as you give it permission to do so.
-While Google will preserve a lot of your data, there are other methods and backup programs that will allow you to save the same data.
+While Google will preserve a lot of your data, there are other methods and backup programs that you might consider using.
 Read on to find out how to back up your Android phone’s content to your PC.

 Stick with Google